 Camp Wenonah’s fully equipped Health Centre underwent a significant expansion in 2007, and offers first class amenities.
-The Health Centre is used for massages given by registered massage therapists during a typical Women’s Weeknend.
+The Health Centre is used for massage services during a typical Women’s Weekend.

 The Health Centre features: 8 bedrooms; 4 washrooms; 2 reception rooms; medical dispensary; wrap-around deck with a view of Clear Lake; and art by campers and other members of the Wenonah community.